 We live in a period of leadership in crisis.
-At home, we sense that unqualified and irresponsible individuals are being elevated to positions of power, while across the globe, strong men leaders consolidate their hold on governance.
+At home, and across the globe, we sense that unqualified and irresponsible individuals are being elevated to positions of power, strong men and autocrats are consolidating their hold on governance, and the people are losing faith in the prospect of a better future.
 How have we arrived at this point?
 And how can we correct our course?

-Using art and literature to illustrate the drama of the past, Temkin considers how leaders have made decisions in the most difficult circumstances—from the dictatorship of Rafael Trujillo and the anticolonial wars of the 20th century to the civil rights movement and the horrors of the Vietnam War—and how we can evaluate those decisions and draw lessons for today.
+Using art, film, and literature to illustrate the drama of the past, Temkin considers how leaders have made decisions in the most difficult circumstances—from the Great Depression of the 1930s to the dictatorship of Rafael Trujillo and from the anticolonial wars of the 20th century to the civil rights struggle—and how, in a world desperate for good leadership, we can evaluate those decisions and draw lessons for today.

 "This book is that rare thing among ‘leadership’ titles: a truly original concept...[A]n incredibly well-researched and lively read."The Financial Times

 “A plea for the importance of history in the study of leadership.”Kirkus

 “Moshik Temkin brings together deep historical knowledge, cultural comparison, and sophisticated analysis of what makes leadership, and how individual leaders both reflect their society and shape it in turn.
 This is a book both empathetic and gripping on a subject of huge importance in our turbulent times.”Rana Mitter, author of Forgotten Ally: China's World War II, 1937-45